Updated May 04, 2024

 • Receive smoking cessation counseling if they are current smokers

-• Have been involved in informed/shared decision making about the benefits, limitations, and harms of screening with LDCT scans, and
+• Have been involved in informed/shared decision-making about the benefits, limitations, and harms of screening with LDCT scans, and

 • Have access to a high-volume, high-quality lung cancer screening and treatment center.

-At Immunity Therapy Center, we typically do lung cancer diagnosis and screenings in one of three ways.
-We use imaging tests and chest x-rays to look for abnormal masses or a CT scan to show small lesions.
-We might also perform a sputum cytology – if you have a productive cough that produces sputum, we can analyze the sample under a microscope to look for the presence of lung cancer cells.
+We typically do lung cancer diagnosis and screenings in one of three ways.
+We use imaging tests and chest X-rays to look for abnormal masses or a CT scan to show small lesions.
+We might also perform sputum cytology – if you have a productive cough that produces sputum, we can analyze the sample under a microscope to look for the presence of lung cancer cells.
 There’s also the option of a lung tissue sample, where we take a biopsy of abnormal cells.

 If you do find that you have lung cancer, we offer alternative cancer treatment options that will help strengthen your immune system and kill the cancer cells.
 We work with our patients to come up with a natural lung cancer treatment plan and for more severe cases, focus on palliative care that works best for them and their lifestyle.